structurizr/onpremises/docs/docs/06-http-sessions.md

 ### Local server

 By default, HTTP sessions are stored locally, in memory, on the server that created them.
 This works for a single server installation, but may not work for a high-availability installation, particularly where multiple instances are deployed behind a load balancer that is delivering requests using a round-robin algorithm.
-If "session pinning" is not an option, you can choose to have HTTP session information stored in a Redis database instead.
+If "sticky sessions" or "session pinning" is not an option, you can choose to have HTTP session information stored in a Redis database instead.

 ### Redis database